Central Yankee Town, West Caicos.

 Preservation and Protected Status

-Yankee Town is a historical site and it is illegal to damage the site or take any artifacts.
+Yankee Town is a historical site.
+It is illegal to damage the site or take any artifacts.

 Satellite